Miccighel/MichaelSoprano/content/post/social-computing_2020-2024/index.md

 # Aims

 The aim of the course is to provide students with foundational knowledge and practical skills in the area of social informatics.
 The course discusses both the so-called social media (Facebook, Twitter, etc.) and the crowdsourcing phenomenon.

 In the first case, social behavior is supported by computational systems; in the second case, computational systems are supported by social behavior.
 The course addresses conceptual topics, theoretical foundations, and practical applications.

+## Key Topics

+- Social media APIs and data access (Twitter API, REST)
+- Network analysis and graph structures (NetworkX)
+- Crowdsourcing tools and platforms (Toloka, Prolific)
+- Practical tools (Jupyter, Postman, Angular)

 ## A.A.
 2020/2021